Dawn to Dusk Triple Challenge

 What about hotels and parking?

-Parking at Henderson Hall is free so you can pull right up to the event base without having to worry about where to go.
-With a choice of hotels, private rentals and a youth hostel within a few miles of Talybont-on-Usk, you can stay close by and enjoy all the beauty of the Brecon Beacons.
+Parking is free so you can pull right up to the event base without having to worry about where to go.
+With a choice of hotels, private rentals and a youth hostel within a few miles of the market town of Brecons, you can stay close by and enjoy all the beauty of the area.

 What food is included for the event?

-There will be hot drinks and breakfast snacks (e.g. pastries) in the morning.
-Lunch, snacks and hot drinks will be available at a changeover station during your challenge and when you've crossed that finish line there will be a BBQ and drink of bubbly waiting for you!
+There will be pastries and fruit provided in the morning.
+Lunch, snacks and water will be available at a changeover station during your challenge and when you've crossed that finish line there will be a BBQ and drink of bubbly or IPA waiting for you!
+There will also be water and snack stops along the route.
 This is all included in the event.

-At the safety briefing the night before, there will be food available to purchase - more details of this will follow nearer the time.
+At the registration the night before, there will be food available to purchase - more details of this will follow nearer the time.

 Why is there a 50% sponsorship deadline?

-We ask that you raise 50% of your fundraising 2 months before the event.
-As you know, fundraising is something that’s done by a team’s goodwill and the deadline there is to make sure everyone puts effort in to fundraise for their place on the event.
-It also reassures us that we can pay our external company for the practical costs relating to the team’s place on the event, knowing the charity is not going to be out of pocket.
+We ask that you raise 50% of your fundraising target 2 months before the event (£900).
+Fundraising is something that is always done on a goodwill basis.
+The 50% deadline is there is to make sure everyone puts effort in to fundraise for their place on the event.
+It also reassures us that we can pay the practical event costs relating to the team’s place on the event, knowing that the charity will not be out of pocket.

-What if we don’t raise 50% of my fundraising by the deadline?
+What if we don’t raise 50% of our £1800 fundraising target by the deadline?

 race the sun rules